 - A store owner.
-Yupp got that covered, thank goodness for the flexibility of e-commerce.
+Kind of have that covered, thank goodness for the flexibility of e-commerce and social media.

-- A lawyer often sorting through evidence on the popular case of tattletail vs. tattletail
+- A lawyer often sorting through evidence on the popular case of Tattletail v.
+Tattletail

-- And my personal favorite is the private investigator.
+- And my personal favorite goes back to the speech about being the private investigator.
 Looking for, and finding clues that lead to the next, only to reveal another.
 The messages really are in the mess, and one will always lead to another.
 It all depends on if you are willing to look.
+Stay curious!

 Funny, this career of mine is entangled with all kinds of my favorite things, not mention the people who I love so much.
 And that is a hard thing to come by in most professions.
 So, I guess I did grow up to be everything I wanted to be.
 Even though in the beginning I was pretty much convinced this motherhood thing was going to completely wreck me…. it actually came to correct me.